jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/learning-code/index.md

     end soon.

 2. Second, people should start learning to code.
 Everything is shifting towards coding.
-We have software-defined networks, infrastructure as code (`IaC`) and many other instances where using code makes everything so much more powerful and flexible.
-You can see how this is gaining traction in `DevOps` roles in which a single person performs a combination of software development and infrastructure operations.
-I recommend starting with the `Python` programming language."
+We have software-defined networks, infrastructure as code (IaC) and many other instances where using code makes everything so much more powerful and flexible.
+You can see how this is gaining traction in [DevOps](../devops-concept/) roles in which a single person performs a combination of software development and infrastructure operations.
+   I recommend starting with the Python programming language."

-I’m pleased Ricardo pointed to the suggestion because cybersecurity will continue to be increasingly relevant in the global economy and coding is crucial.
+I'm pleased Ricardo pointed to the suggestion because cybersecurity will continue to be increasingly relevant in the global economy and coding is crucial.
 [Everyone should learn to code](https://www.inc.com/andrew-medal/everyone-on-the-planet-should-learn-to-code-heres-why-and-how.html).